Useful Shell Commands

 24 – Writing Your First Script

-• The PATH variable values stores locations of executables that do not require reference to the folder when ran in the terminal.
+PATHvariable values stores locations of executables that do not require reference to the folder when ran in the terminal. - Local executables are recommended to be placed under

 25 – Starting A Project

-• The shebang #!/bin/bash line or the interpreter directive indicates the location of the interpreter to use, /bin/bash in this case, when the script is ran as a program.
+#!/bin/bashline or the interpreter directive indicates the location of the interpreter to use,/bin/bashin this case, when the script is ran as a program. - There should be no spaces when assigning values to variables in a script file, else it will not get picked up.
+This

-• A Here Document is a form of redirection to feed a body of text or a code block into an interactive command like cat, ftp, or grep.
+cat,ftp, orgrep.
 The most common use in a shell script is to preserve multiple lines of text, preserving double quotes, single quotes and tabs (if specified).
 It uses an arbitrary token to indicate the start and end of the input.

 #!/bin/bash